 - Minimum contract around $30,000/year; small teams on $100K tooling budgets will find better ROI from Power BI or Metabase

 Domo built its reputation on getting non-technical executives into data without a data engineering team.
-986 G2 reviews average 4.3/5, with the consistent praise for ease-of-connection and the consistent fear around pricing unpredictability.
+1,005 G2 reviews average 4.3/5, with the consistent praise for ease-of-connection and the consistent fear around pricing unpredictability.
 Toucantoco’s Domo pricing breakdown confirms the minimum $30,000/year starting point and the credit-consumption model that can produce surprising invoice spikes.
-In our partner network, Domo deployments work best when the primary buyer is a VP of Operations or CFO who wants board-ready dashboards and is not on Snowflake yet.
+Domo works best when the primary buyer is a VP of Operations or CFO who wants board-ready dashboards and is not on Snowflake yet.
 If your data team is already warehouse-native, Domo’s proprietary layer adds overhead rather than removing it.

 Pricing breakdown